collinb424/Gitlet/README.md

 - fetch [remote name] [remote branch name]
 - pull [remote name] [remote branch name]

-More information on the commands can be found [here](https://sp21.datastructur.es/materials/proj/proj2/proj2).
+More information on the commands can be found [here](https://inst.eecs.berkeley.edu/~cs61b/sp20/materials/proj/proj3/index.html).
 Note: this link gave no hints on how to actually implement or design the program—I thought of the design and implemented the code myself.
 The link essentially just describes what each command must do.
+I was also not apart of this class and instead implemented this program entirely on my own.